gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     ![](../Images/ManagementProxyStep2.png?raw=true)

 ### 1. Create your own key pair ###
-Amazon Web Services does not allow default password access to new EC2 Instances.
-Instead, everything is done with key pairs, which is very safe (if used correctly) and not very difficult once you get the hang of it.
+While you can configure your instance to allow users to log in via a password, the default configuration requires you to use key pairs.
+These key pairs are a bit more complicated than a simple password but are a lot safer and not very difficult once you get the hang of it.
-The key pair consists of a public and private key.
-The public key is put onto a remote server and the private key is used to log in to these servers.
+A key pair consists of a **public** and **private key**.
+The public key is put onto a remote server and the private key is used to log in to that server.

-1. `ssh-keygen` (Press `Enter` a couple of times without filling in anything until your prompt returns.)
+1. `ssh-keygen`
-    * Generate a key pair.
+    * Press `Enter` a couple of times without filling in anything until your prompt returns to generate a key pair with default parameters.
 1. `ls -l ~/.ssh/`
-    * Look at the key pair.
-The private key is `id_rsa`, the public key is `id_rsa.pub` and they're located under your current user home's .ssh directory `/home/ubuntu/.ssh/`.
+    * The private key is `id_rsa`, the public key is `id_rsa.pub` and they're located under your current user's .ssh directory `/home/ubuntu/.ssh/` or `~/.ssh/`.
     * Note that the private key's permissions (-rw-------) are stricter than the public key's permissions (-rw-r--r--).

-    > *ubuntu@management-server1:~$* **ssh-keygen**
+    > *ubuntu@management0:~$* **ssh-keygen**
     >
     > Generating public/private rsa key pair.
     >
-    > Enter file in which to save the key (/root/.ssh/id_rsa):
+    > Enter file in which to save the key (/home/ubuntu/.ssh/id_rsa):
     >
     > Enter passphrase (empty for no passphrase):
     >